Choose the Best Cloud Platform: AWS vs Azure vs Google Cloud

 • The number of instances: The services use 275 types of instances and use more hardware than any Cloud infrastructure.
 The main selling point of the engine is its robust versatility.

-• Available locations: AWS is the biggest Infrastructure as a Service.
+• Available Locations: AWS is the biggest Infrastructure as a Service.
 It supports more than 76 availability zones all over the world (this number is constantly increasing).

 • Reliability: AWS engines are the most stable ones in the market (in some research reports, Google Cloud occasionally shows better results).
 The number of downtimes is seven times lower than that of an average Cloud provider.